 Ecoplan Forestry specialise in Native Woodland Establishment and woodland planting.
 We suit ‘species to site’ and will advise on how best to achieve your vision.
-Forest Service Afforestation grants are designed to generally cover all establishment costs, except in exceptional circumstances.
-Also, native woodland new plantings provide the highest level of premium available, and an annual premium is payable on planted land for a period of 15 years.
+The Forest Service Afforestation planting grant is designed to generally cover all establishment costs, except in exceptional circumstances.
+Also, native woodland creation provides the highest level of premium available, and an annual premium is payable on planted land for a period of up to 20 years.

 Ireland was left with very few native tree species following the last Ice Age and a drastically changing climate.
 Throughout history, Ireland suffered a near-total destruction of its woodlands primarily due to human activity and a deterioration of the climate: initial forest cover was close to around 80%, but it dropped until there was just 1% left..

 Ireland today has one of the lowest forest cover percentages of any EU country – roughly 11% in stark contrast to the European average of well in excess of 40%.
 The ambitious, possibly unrealistic, Irish government policy is to bring the national forest cover to 18%.
 The vast majority of these new forests are exotic, commercial conifer species which make up about 71%.